 - Address candidate concerns and negotiation conversations.
 If candidates have last-minute concerns about the role, answer their questions.
 If candidates want to negotiate, arrange a meeting with HR and your hiring team to discuss.
 While it’s preferable to make your best job offer right from the start, you may still have some room to offer more to your best candidate.

 - Begin the post-offer process.
 Ask candidates who have accepted your job offer to send personal details to HR so they can prepare the candidate’s contract.
 Create an onboarding plan to welcome your new hire properly.
 If your new hire’s start date is months away, create a plan to keep in touch.
+Send a New employee welcome email.

 How many candidates should I have in the candidate pipeline?